twelvesec/port-forwarding/README.md

 ## Proxychains

 When you want to forward many target ports in a dynamic manner, using `ssh` you can create such a dynamic tunnel with the `-D` switch.
-Then, using this tunnel and `proxychains`, you can forward all scans/traffic through this tunnel, which dynamically forward the required port.
+Then, using this tunnel and `proxychains` you can forward all scans/traffic through `ssh` for every requested port in a dynamic manner.

 ### Configure proxychains.conf (attacker's machine)